EMBRYOPSIDA Pirani & Prado

 Within Gnetales relationships are [Ephedra [Gnetum + Welwitschia]] (e.g. Price 1996).

-Synonymy: Ephedrales Dumortier, Tumboales Wttstein, Welwitschiales Reveal - Ephedridae Reveal, Gnetidae Pax, Welwitschiidae Reveal - Ephedropsida Reveal, Gnetopsida Thomé, Welwitschiopsida B. Boivin - Gnetophytina Reveal - Gnetophyta Bessey
+Synonymy: Ephedrales Dumortier, Tumboales Wettstein, Welwitschiales Reveal - Ephedridae Reveal, Gnetidae Pax, Welwitschiidae Reveal - Ephedropsida Reveal, Gnetopsida Thomé, Welwitschiopsida B. Boivin - Gnetophytina Reveal - Gnetophyta Bessey

 EPHEDRACEAE Dumortier Back to Pinales

-As the seeds ripen, the "outer integument" surrounding the ovule may become fleshy and brightly coloured, or it may be dry and form a wing, or be faintly nondescript, the seeds then being dispersed by scatter-hoarding rodents (Hollander & Vander Wall 2009).
+As the seeds ripen, the bracts surrounding the ovule may become fleshy and brightly coloured, or they may dry, become membranous, enclosing winged seeds, or it the seeds may be faintly nondescript, being dispersed by scatter-hoarding rodents (Hollander & Vander Wall 2009; Loera et al. 2015).

 For some general information, see Rydin et al. (2004) and the Gymnosperm Database, and for nodal anatomy, see Marsden and Steeves (1955) and Singh and Maheshwari (1962).

 Phylogeny.
-There is little strong phylogenetic structure along the backbone of a 7 plastid gene-2 compartment analysis of extant species of Ephedra, indeed, there is notably little molecular divergence within the genus (Rydin & Korall 2009; Rydin et al. 2010: see also above).
-Ephedra foeminea may be sister to the rest of the genus.
+There is little strong phylogenetic structure along the backbone of a 7 plastid gene-2 compartment analysis of extant species of Ephedra, indeed, there is rather little molecular divergence within the genus (Rydin & Korall 2009; Rydin et al. 2010).
+Mediterranean species may form a grade at the base of the tree, and in the monophyletic New World clade, a South American clade is embedded in a paraphyletic North American group, however, in some analyses the Mediterranean species form a clade (e.g. Rydin & Korall 2009; Ickert-Bond & Renner 2016 and refences).
+The insect-pollinated Ephedra foeminea (see above) may be sister to the rest of the genus.

-[Gnetaceae + Welwitschiaceae]: cyclopropenoid fatty acids in seed oil, polysaccharide gums +; successive cambia in roots and shoots +; nodes multilacunar, three primary veins [or more] proceeding to the leaves; branched sclereids +; cataphylls 0; leaves with second order venation; microsporangiate strobili with abortive apical ovules; male gametophyte with one ephemeral prothallial cell, sterile cell absent; micropyle blocked by tissue from expanded integument [by periclinal cell divisions, also radial cell expansion]; ovules with additional pair of bracts; megaspores tetrasporic, wall formation in female gametophyte enclosing groups of nuclei that later fuse, no alveoli [?level], no archegonia per se; both male gametes fuse with egg nuclei; embryo cellular, some cells of embryonal mass elongate, (cleavage polyembryony +), embryo with lateral protrusion of the hypocotylar axis ["feeder"]; germination hypogeal.
+[Gnetaceae + Welwitschiaceae]: cyclopropenoid fatty acids in seed oil, polysaccharide gums +; (successive cambia in roots); pits lacking margo-torus construction; nodes multilacunar, three [or more] primary veins proceeding to the leaves; branched sclereids +; cataphylls 0; leaves with second order venation; microsporagia in groups, with abortive apical ovules; male gametophyte with one ephemeral prothallial cell, sterile cell absent; micropyle blocked by tissue from expanded integument [by periclinal cell divisions, also radial cell expansion]; female gametophyte tetrasporic in development, chalazal portion densely cytoplasmic, nuclei scattered, wall formation not centripetal, cells enclosing groups of nuclei that later fuse, archegonia not obvious; ovules with additional pair of bracts; no archegonia per se; both male gametes fuse with egg nuclei; embryo cellular, some cells of embryonal mass elongate, (cleavage polyembryony +), embryo with lateral protrusion of the hypocotylar axis ["feeder"]; germination hypogeal.